| | |

 images-9

-And a word about sugar…Most people’s tastebuds can be retrained to prefer less sugar, but it takes a bit of time.
-Cut back on sugar you add to foods like coffee, tea, cereal, etc, and eventually you will find that you don’t miss it.
-While sweetness may be a matter of taste, however, sugar itself does play an important role in baking, browning and jelling.
-Reducing sugar too much, will affect the quality of your baked goods, and even some jams or jellies.
-Even so, I have found that sugar can usually be cut back by ¼ to 1/3 in most baked products with very acceptable results.
+Cut back on sugar.
+You won't miss it in most recipes.
+But remember, while sweetness may be a matter of taste, sugar itself does play an important role in baking, browning, and jelling.
+Reducing sugar too much will affect the quality of your baked goods, and even some jams or jellies.
+Even so, I have found that sugar can usually be cut back by ¼ to ⅓ in most baked products with very acceptable results.

 7171652273_9b976761a8_z